Tyoply Stan (Moscow Metro)

 Tyoply Stan (Тёплый Стан) is a station near the southern end of the Moscow Metro's Kaluzhsko-Rizhskaya Line.

 Design

 It was built to column tri-span design and opened on 6 November 1987 and was a temporary terminus of the line.
 (Remains of a piston junction can still be seen near the station.)
 Because of the extreme radius where Kaluzhskiy turns by a nearly right angle, Tyoply Stan, unlike the previous seven stations of the line, is located at an angle to Profsoyuznaya Street.
 Both the walls and the transverse faces of the pillars are faced with brightly coloured red ceramic tiles.

+The metro sports brightly-colored red ceramic tiles on the walls.